DeLill Nasser Award for Professional Development in Genetics

 - Demonstrated service and leadership (primarily for postdoctoral applicants)

-- The genetic content of proposed course/conference and fit between course/conference and applicant; eg conferences/courses focusing on neuroscience or developmental biology would be given lower priority than conferences/courses with high genetic content unless a compelling case can be made
+- For example, conferences or courses focusing on neuroscience or developmental biology would be given lower priority than conferences/courses with high genetic content, unless the applicant can make a compelling case.

 - Geographic location/type of institution

-Find more grants like the DeLill Nasser Award for Professional Development in Genetics by joining Instrumentl.
+- The DeLill Nasser Award for Professional Development in Genetics is awarded to individuals, not institutions;